avs42040/cloud-native-platform/confluent/README.md

 ## confluent-k3d-azure.sh (script)
 This script is used to deploy istio and confluent in azure cloud environment.
-To deploy confluent in k3d-cluster in azure cloud, just cd into this folder and run
+To deploy confluent in k3d-cluster in azure cloud, just run this command in this folder -->

 ```bash
 ./confluent-k3d-azure.sh